Cycling Ride Schedule

 12 Cycle Ride – Lake Ontario Perspective

 Route – This ride offers the best Key Lime Pie in Niagara which in the past was available at a small restaurant outlet at a private marina off the George Nicholson Trail.
-We start at Lock Three Museum in St. Catharines and bike out to the end of the Welland Canal and then into Lake Ontario on the George Nicholson Memorial Trail.
-The ride should be about 30km.
+We start at Lock Three Museum in St. Catharines and bike on the Welland canal Recreation Trail to Lakeshore Rd., then go a bit on-road to the George Nicholson Memorial Trail out into Lake Ontario.
+View the entire route on this cue sheet.

 Lunch Break – St. Catharines Marina, Port Weller, 200 Broadway, St. Catharines, ON L2M 7W8 , stcatharinesmarina.com , (905) 646-3812.
 If this spot is not open, then an alternative is M.J.’s Own Munchies, 406 Lakeshore Rd.
 E., St. Catharines, L2R 7K6, 905-646-0031